TrexxaByte/Capital-Offense/README.md

 # Capital-Offense
-U.S. State Capitals and State Nicknames Testing / Quiz Game that records score history and names.
+U.S. State Capitals and State Nicknames Testing / Quiz Game that records the user's name, total testing time , and final score which is written to a data file in the program's document directory.
+The same file is read to check if the user has ever tested at any point in the past.
+If any testing history for the user *is* found, the record(s) are used in comparison of the student's performance and progress analysis, if *any* / applicable.

 ### Purpose & Intent - Details
 _______________________________